VFPX/Win32API/samples/sample_041.md

 ## Comment:
 **SYS(0)** returns current computer and user names.

-Same information can be retrieved with either **GETENV()** function with "COMPUTERNAME" and "USERNAME" parameters, or with the GetEnvironmentStrings function -- a <a href="?example=89">sample code</a>.
+Same information can be retrieved with either **GETENV()** function with "COMPUTERNAME" and "USERNAME" parameters, or with the GetEnvironmentStrings function -- a [sample code](sample_089.md).

 ***